Resources are available to students across the UND campus.

 Northern Praire Community Clinic in Columbia Hall offers transgender voice therapy.

-Fargo-Moorhead Pride is a LGBTQ volunteer organization that coordinates FM Pride activites, events, and social networking.
+Fargo-Moorhead Pride is a LGBTQ volunteer organization that coordinates FM Pride activities, events, and social networking.

 Harbor Health Clinic is a health clinic that provides healthcare for Transgender individuals.